openstates/documentation/api/index.rst

     Details on bills & resolutions, including actions & votes.
 :ref:`legislators`
     Details on legislators, including contact details.
-:ref:`committees`
-    Committees endpoints have been deprecated and will no longer return current data as of October 2018.
 :ref:`districts`
-    Details on districts and their boundaries. events
+    Details on districts and their boundaries. committees
+    Committees endpoints have been deprecated and will no longer return current data as of October 2018. events
     Events endpoints have been deprecated and will no longer return current data as of 2018.